soruly/anilist-crawler/README.md

 ## Notes
 - anime IDs are discovered from the /anime/browse endpoint
 - character and staff IDs are discovered from the crawled anime
+- elasticsearch 2.x does not support having . (dot) in field name.
+It would fail as `airing_stats` may use episode numbers like 13.5 as keys.